 fast on a hot day may kill your dog.
 Same with riding on busy streets.

 ||Riding with your dog is a good way to keep Fido in shape.

-But the dog requires training before you head into the wilderness.
+But every dog requires training before you head into the wilderness with

-Otherwise, it may wind up lost in the woods.
+Otherwise, your dog may wind up lost in the woods or injured.

 Your dog needs to:

 Keep out of the way of other bikes.

 You need to:

 Keep the dog hydrated.

 Alter ride plans for the dog's health and safety.